AryanRai/BlueLily/README.md

 ---

 # BlueLily
-A High-Performance, Customizable Flight Computer for High-Powered Rocketry, Payloads, and CubeSats
+A High-Performance Sensing, Control, Communication and Realtime Logic Array, customizable for Robotics, Flight Computer, High-Powered Rocketry, Payloads, and CubeSats

 ### **Project Goal**
 BlueLily is designed as a **versatile flight computer** tailored for **high-powered rocketry**, **payloads**, and **CubeSats**.
 Its primary objectives are to: